Tremon Smith

-Tremon Smith (born July 20, 1996) is an American football cornerback and kick returner for the Denver Broncos of the National Football League (NFL).
-He played college football at Central Arkansas, and was drafted by the Kansas City Chiefs in the sixth round of the 2018 NFL Draft.
+Tremon Smith (born July 20, 1996) is an American professional football cornerback and kickoff returner for the Houston Texans of the National Football League (NFL).
+He played college football for the Central Arkansas Bears, and was selected by the Kansas City Chiefs in the sixth round of the 2018 NFL draft.
+He has also played in the NFL for the Green Bay Packers, Indianapolis Colts, and Denver Broncos.